mvwicky/mvwicky.github.io/_posts/2018-09-19-Film-Crit-Hulk-Links.md

 [^2]: Films, video games, TV shows, media generally.
 [^3]: If you don't know what an incel is, first off, lucky you, and to get up to speed on what that means, read [this _Vox_ article](https://www.vox.com/world/2018/4/25/17277496/incel-toronto-attack-alek-minassian) and/or watch [this YouTube video](https://www.youtube.com/watch?v=f-gX0spJpa0), and prepare to be horrified and disgusted.
 [^4]: This might be a tad harsh, but a lot of their commentary and criticisms of __The Last Jedi__ sounds disturbingly close to what incels say about the world generally.
+[^5]: By which I mean white people and males, who are, if not actively oppressing, at least the beneficiaries of an oppresive system.